mobius-looper/mobius3/web/circularlabs/content/docs/transport.md

 #### Changing the Transport Master Track

-The track that is considered the transport master may be changed at any time by sending the *TransportMaster* function to the desired track.
-When that happens, the length of the new connected track determines the transport tempo.
+The track that is considered the transport master may be changed at any time by sending the *SyncMasterTransport* function to the desired track.
+When that happens, the length of the new track determines the transport tempo.
 Even tracks that did not use *Sync Source Master* can request to become the transport master.

-The track may also be *disconnected* from the transport.
-Disconnection may be requested by sending the *TransportMaster* function to a track that is already the transport master.
-In other words, the *TransportMaster* function toggles the state of being the transport master.
+The master track may also be *disconnected* from the transport.
+Disconnection may be requested by sending the *SyncMasterTransport* function to a track that is already the transport master.
+In other words, the *SyncMasterTransport* function toggles the state of being the transport master.

 A track may also be disconnected from the transport if the active loop is reset, or if the track switches to a loop that is empty.

 Once a the transport master track is disconnected, another master will be automatically selected if that track is configured with a *Sync Source* of *Master* and it is changed to have an active loop that is not empty.
 This may be done by re-recording an empty loop, or switching from an empty loop to a loop that is not empty.
 This is called making the track "available".
-Only tracks that have *Sync Source* *Master* can be made available.
-A track that does not use *Master* can only become the master by sending it the *TransportMaster* function manually.
+Only tracks that have *Sync Source* *Master* will be automatically selected as the master.
+A track that does not use *Master* can only become the master by sending it the *SyncMasterTransport* function manually.

 #### Editing the Transport Master Track